COMP3170/COMP3170-Prac-Week-07/README.md

 In this task we will be experimenting with fragment shaders and introducing some ideas that will be important when we do lighting in week 9.

 The template code implements a Quad mesh that draws a black rectangle in NDC coordinates that fills the entire window.
 No model or camera matrices are implemented.
-Instead, we will draw on this mesh using a fragment shader (as we did in week 1).
+Instead, we will draw on this mesh using a fragment shader.

 ## Task 1
 The current fragment shader includes a uniform 2D vector `u_viewportSize` that contains the size of the viewport in pixels.
 We can use this to calculate the NDC coordinates of a fragment based on its viewport coordinates given by `gl_FragCoord`.